gosicbojana/cookbook/README.md

 # Project description
 Cookbook project is written in Clojure as student's assignment for university subject.
 Cookbook is an API for managing recipes, using Swagger.
 Using this application you will be able to manage recipes for different food categories.
+Apart from that you have possibility to work with different users.

 # What do you need to run project?